Political positions of Hillary Clinton: Capitalism and economic philosophy

 Noting that the U.S. economy has performed better under Democratic presidents than Republican ones since World War II, Clinton has said: "The economy does better when you have a Democrat in the White House and that's why we need to have a Democrat in the White House in January 2017."
 Analysis by Max Ehrenfreund in The Washington Post noted that Clinton's statement was accurate but also noted it was difficult to say how much credit the White House could take for such economic upturns; or if other factors boost the economy and Democrats "just got lucky".

 In March 2016, she laid out a detailed economic plan, which The New York Times called "optimistic" and "wide-ranging".
 Basing her economic philosophy on inclusive capitalism, Clinton proposed a "clawback" which would rescind tax relief and other benefits for companies that move jobs overseas; providing incentives for companies that share profits with employees, communities and the environment, rather than focusing on short-term profits to increase stock value and rewarding shareholders; increasing collective bargaining rights; and placing an "exit tax" on companies that move their headquarters out of America in order to pay a lower tax rate overseas.

 Child care

-In 2015, Clinton proposed to cap the expenses that a household spends on child care by at 10 percent of a household's income.
+In 2015, Clinton proposed to cap the expenses that a household spends on child care at 10 percent of a household's income.
 Clinton intended to accomplish the 10 percent cap with tax credits and subsidized child care.